Growing Mint Herb - How To Grow Mint In A Container Herb Garden Or In The Ground

-Every herb garden should include a Mint Herb plant but there are a few things you should know about mint plants before you get started!
+Every herb garden should include a Mint Herb plant but there are a few things you should know about mint before you get started!

 To avoid that, plant it into a container or into a garden area where it can be allowed to spread.